Hats-Protocol/jokerace-eligibility/README.md

 current term.
 The eligible wearers are the authors of the `topK` proposals with the highest scores.

-**NOTE**: Negative or zero scores are also counted as valid.
+**NOTE**: Zero scores are not valid, meaning that proposals with a score of zero cannot be part of the top K winners.

 **NOTE**: In case there are no definite K winners, meaning that there is a tie between place K and K+1, then the term is considered invalid and no candidate will be eligible.
+In this case, the module's admin/s can set a new election.

 ### Reelection